sencha/gxt-demo-projects/gxt-theme-40x-ap/README.md

-# GXT Basic with Theme
+# GXT Application with Activities & Places
-This is a very basic GXT with custom theme.
+This is a GXT simple project with GWT Activities and places used for applicaiton routing.

 ## Requirements